What Does a Network Administrator Do? A Behind-the-Scenes Look

 - Insurance carriers

-As you can see, earning a degree in Network Administration means you’ll have plenty of options when it comes to choosing a field.
+As you can see, earning a degree in Network Administration means you’ll have plenty of options when it comes to choosing a field to find employment.

 What is a typical day like for a network administrator?

-As seen in the job duties above, a network admin has a broad job description: managing an entire network, preventing and fixing network problems and supporting a number of teams and individuals.
+As you can tell, the network administration job description is quite broad: managing an entire network, preventing and fixing network problems and supporting a number of teams and individuals.
 This means there’s rarely a “typical day” in the life of a network admin.

-“No two days are ever the same,” Meyer says.
-He says a “normal day” might include checking logs, auditing processes, putting out fires that arise from your end users and working on projects.
+That being said, there are a few common activities you can expect to encounter on a weekly basis.
+This may include checking logs, auditing processes, putting out fires that arise from your end users and working on projects.
 Projects could include automating routine daily processes or researching technology and brainstorming creative solutions for the organization’s network needs.